Saint Marys Police Department

 Personnel complaints include any allegation of misconduct or improper job performance that, if true, would constitute a violation of department policy or federal, state or local law.

 All complaints will be courteously accepted by any department member and promptly given to the Chief of Police.
 At no point should an employee attempt to convince a citizen out of a complaint.
 Complaints received will be investigated and a written determination given to the complainant within 30 days.
 Complaints can be made in person, by email, by phone, or by filling out the Citizen Complaint Form Provided below.
 Paper copies are also available at City Hall.
+Racial-Biased Based complaints may be filed directly with the Kansas Attorney General's Office.

 Written complaints are preferred but a complaint may also be filed orally, by email, either in person or by phone.
 Complaints will be directed to the Chief of Police.
 Completed forms can be returned to City Hall in a sealed envelope or emailed to; [email protected]